 I am an embedded C++ software engineer living in Santa Cruz.
-I'm working at Apple, and I've worked at Google as an SRE (which was almost, but not entirely, unlike embedded software) and at Qualcomm writing wireless communication software in mobile phones.
+I'm working on boot firmware at Rivos, and I've worked at Google as an SRE (which was almost, but not entirely, unlike embedded software); at Apple on thermal management firmware; and at Qualcomm writing wireless communication software in mobile phones.

 Working as an embedded software engineer, and then as a site reliability engineer, gives me a unique perspective: the very big (Google's global production network) and the very little (billions of devices using Qualcomm Snapdragon chips shipped worldwide).
 My aspiration is to join these worlds: apply SRE practices to embedded Internet-connected Devices.